Come live and learn at the Solar Living Institute!

 For January Start: November 15, 2016

 Over the course of their internship, interns are expected to participate in a work/trade agreement for a total of 40 hours per week.
 Duties include leading general site tours, participating in eco-educational tours for school children, preparing the Tiny House Airbnb for guests, and assisting staff with managing workshops, special events, and our organic produce stand.
 Interns share responsibilities in routine upkeep of the intern village, the organic gardens, permaculture projects, and building community for the duration of the internship.

-As part of the work/trade arrangement, interns participate at no cost in solar PV training workshops, sustainable living courses, live onsite in simple, rustic accommodation, eat organic produce grown in the organic gardens and fresh eggs from our chickens, have opportunities to network at special events/meetings/conferences/festivals, a Real Goods store discount, and the benefits of being part of the Solar Living Institute family.
-There are a number of scheduled field trips, highlighting other sustainable organizations in the Mendocino County vicinity, (subject to change based on availability and unforeseen scheduling conflicts).
+Interns participate in solar PV training workshops, sustainable living courses, live onsite in simple, rustic accommodation, eat organic produce grown in the organic gardens and fresh eggs from our chickens, have opportunities to network at special events/meetings/conferences/festivals, a Real Goods store discount, and the benefits of being part of the Solar Living Institute family.

 Intern Program Field Trips